 All you need to set up this type of job is a table and a pot of loose change.
-If you are encouraging children to sell their old toys, then you could set this up in your front garden for passers-by to view, or organise a stall at a school or village fete or local car boot sale.
-But if they are thinking of making their own lollies, juice, sweets or cakes to sell then they may need to borrow items from your kitchen, or even buy napkins and plastic cups as well as ingredients.
+If you’re encouraging children to sell their old toys, then you could set this up in your front garden for passers-by to view.
+Or, organise a stall at a school, village fete, or local car boot sale.
+But if they’re thinking of making their own sweets or cakes to sell then they may need to borrow items from your kitchen.
+They might even buy napkins and plastic cups as well as ingredients.

 The other advantage of running a ‘business’ like this is that it’s a good way to teach basic maths to your children.
-Sit down after their hard day’s work and count out how much money they made, and then deduct the money you spent on cups and ingredients to show them how much they really made.
-In one go you have a practical explanation of addition, subtraction and basic business principles.
+Sit down after their hard day’s work and count out how much money they made.
+Then deduct the money you spent on cups and ingredients to show them how much they really made.
+In one go you have a practical explanation of arithmetic and basic business principles.

-There are lots of little jobs that your children can quite easily get involved with.
-If they’re a little older they can try tutoring or coaching other kids (teaching computers, maths, reading, how to play football) or running errands for the elderly (reading the newspaper to them or running to the local store to purchase a few supplies) if any elderly neighbours have the spare cash to pay for jobs.
+There are lots of little jobs for children to do.
+If they’re a little older they can try tutoring or coaching other kids (teaching computers, maths, reading, how to play football).
+Other ideas are running errands for the elderly (reading the newspaper to them or running to the local shop to purchase a few supplies).
+This is an idea if any elderly neighbours have the spare cash to pay for jobs.

 Coaching younger children is a great way of earning some extra money, and also teaching your child patience.
 If your child is learning an instrument, he or she could coach children who are at a lower grade then they are or help a younger child learn to ride a bike.
-If your child is lucky enough to be bi-lingual then encourage them to use their second language to set up conversation lessons for other school pupils who need extra help.
+If your child is lucky enough to be bi-lingual then encourage them to offer tutoring in foreign languages.

 With these kinds of jobs it’s important to have references to show that the children are trustworthy.
 Letters from school teachers, vicars, your doctor or similar should be enough until they have references from people they have done work for.